2-row Springer fibres and Khovanov diagram algebras for type D: Introduction

 in particular, $\mathcal{F}in_0(e)$ is a quotient category of $\cO_0^\mp(D_k)\oplus \cO_0^{\mp'}(D_k)$.
 The latter is in fact a quasi-hereditary cover in the sense of Rouquier, \cite{Rouquier}. \end{corollary}

-Note that this Corollary is analogous to the general result of Brundan and Kleshchev, \cite{BK}, for nilpotent elements $e\in\mathfrak{gl}_n$ realising $\mathcal{F}in_0(e)$ as a quotient category of $\cO_0^\mp(\mathfrak{gl}_n)$ where $\mp$ has type transposed to the Jordan type of $e$.
-Such a general result is clearly false in general.
+Note that this Corollary is analogous to the results in \cite{BK} for arbitrary nilpotent elements $e\in\mathfrak{gl}_n$, which realizes the corresponding $\mathcal{F}in_0(e)$ as a quotient category of $\cO_0^\mp(\mathfrak{gl}_n)$ where $\mp$ has type transposed to the Jordan type of $e$.
+Such a general result is clearly false in general outside of type $\rm A$.
 It already fails for Jordan types $(\la_1,\la_2)$ with $\la_1\not=\la_2$ or $\la_1=\la_2$ odd.
 It is expected that the above holds more general for all nilpotent $e$ with an even good grading in the sense of \cite{BrundanGoodwin} and trivial component group, but of course one cannot hope for such an explicit and elementary description of the endomorphism ring as in the case described above.